 World Class Natural Medicines

 Verve Dynamics specialises in making extractions and isolates, nutraceuticals and afro-botanicals from indigenous plants.
 The Lesotho cannabis project is the next successful step in a company’s benefit-sharing outlook that also protects indigenous herbs.

-Davies is convinced that the Lesotho Government is helping the country become a forerunner in the legalisation of cannabis and the formulation of cannabis products – using high tech apparatus for abstraction of the oils within the cannabis plants.
-It is ironic that this mind-blowing technology is reaping rewards in the smallest country in Africa whose population is a mere 2 million!
+Davies is convinced that the Lesotho Government is helping the country become a forerunner in the legalisation of cannabis and the formulation of cannabis products.
+They use high tech apparatus for abstraction of the oils within the cannabis plants.
+It is ironic that this mind-blowing technology is reaping rewards in the smallest country in Africa!
+The population is a mere 2 million.

 Africa Waits in the Wings

 But in South Africa, cannabis remains illegal.
-No one is permitted to grow, sell or smoke cannabis in South Africa but the USA has recognised that all African countries could start growing cannabis to take advantage of what seems to be an increasing acceptance of the plant as a medicinal drug worldwide.
+No one is permitted to grow, sell or smoke cannabis in South Africa.
+The USA has recognised that all African countries could start growing cannabis to take advantage of what seems to be an increasing acceptance of the plant as a medicinal drug worldwide.